 Foreign travel advice

-There is a high threat from terrorism.
+Terrorists are very likely to try to carry out attacks in Thailand.
 Bomb and grenade attacks have been indiscriminate, including in places visited by foreigners.
-You should follow the advice of the local authorities, monitor local media reports and remain vigilant.
-Thai security authorities have said that in October 2016 they disrupted the planning of attacks in Bangkok.
+You should take care, particularly in public places, follow the advice of the local authorities and monitor local media reports.
+The Thai authorities have on a number of occasions warned of the possibility of attacks to coincide with symbolic dates or holidays.
+In October 2016, the Thai authorities say they disrupted planned attacks in Bangkok.
 Further incidents are possible throughout Thailand.
-Thai authorities have on a number of occasions warned of the possibility of attacks to coincide with symbolic dates or holidays.

 On 14 August 2016, 2 unexploded incendiary devices were found in Phuket and a further 2 in Hua Hin.